Best Plastics for CNC Machining: PEEK, PTFE, Nylon, POM & More

 • Small functional parts with tight fit requirements

-POM / Delrin is often the safest starting point for precision plastic machining because it cuts cleanly, holds dimensions well, and behaves more predictably than softer plastics.
+POM is often a practical starting point for precision plastic machining because it cuts cleanly and behaves more predictably than softer plastics such as PTFE.

 Why POM Is Popular in CNC Machining